-- Any agreed classroom rules - The general school rules of being READY, RESPECTFUL and SAFE - 'Big Ideas for Learning Behaviour' FOCUS, PERSEVERE and REFLECT
+- Any agreed classroom rules - The general school rules of being READY to learn, KIND and SAFE - 'Big Ideas for Learning Behaviour' FOCUS, PERSEVERE and REFLECT consistently.

-The 'behaviour pathway' is summarised in each classroom.
-When a child forgets a classroom or whole school rule, or breaks it on purpose, sanctions will be used fairly and consistently.
 It is important to continue to reward and encourage the child for their good behaviour.
 The child will be given the choice after each sanction to conform.
 This encourages the child to take responsibility for his/her own behaviour.
 For those children who choose not to follow our school rules, the following consequences are carried out in order unless the misdemeanour is severe and therefore stages can be missed out.